GoogleCloudPlatform/community/tutorials/bigtable-oc/index.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

 This tutorial shows how to implement client-side tracing and metrics recording in your Bigtable workloads using OpenCensus and Cloud Trace.
-While Bigtable surfaces a number of helpful server-side metrics through the Google Cloud operations suite, applications can realize added benefits by implementing client-side tracing and application defined metrics.
-For example, server-side metrics do not give you a window into the round-trip latency of calls made to your Bigtable endpoint and can only be surfaced using client-side tracing.
+Though Bigtable surfaces a number of helpful server-side metrics through the Google Cloud operations suite, applications can realize added benefits by implementing client-side tracing and application-defined metrics.
+For example, server-side metrics do not give you information about the round-trip latency of calls made to your Bigtable endpoint; this can only be seen using client-side tracing.

 ## Costs